All Episodes

 It's like being a salmon swimming upstream.

-And there are people within our party and people that we know as conservatives that are folding to this and they're trying to go along with the tide because they're tired of swimming against it.
+And there are people within our party and people that we know as conservatives that are folding to this.

-We need more people like you to give us that direction to swim against it, to try to turn the tide around.
+We need more people like you to give us that direction, to swim against it, to try to turn the tide around.

-What what is the pull?
+What is the pull?

-You call it the tide, but what is the pull that would take people on our side of the aisle who were formerly uh big gung-ho Reaganites?
+What is the pull that would take people on our side of the aisle who were formerly big gung-ho reagenites?

 What would make them abandon it?

-What would make them abandon it for somebody who's clearly not simply says he is, but clearly isn't?
+What would make them abandon it for somebody who's clearly not, simply says he is, but clearly isn't?

 See, there is an answer to this, but I want to know what you think it is.

-I I truly don't know.
+I truly don't know.

-I mean, in this case, there are many of these people that are friends with McCain for many years, and maybe they're joining on board with him because they are friends with him, even though that philosophically they don't agree with him, which is I think is very possible.
+I mean, in this case, there are many of these people that are friends with McCain for many years, and maybe they're joining on board with him because they are friends with him, even though that philosophically they don't agree with him, which I think is very possible.

-I mean, I watched that debate last week on a democratic debate, which is just to bring a point then with Hillary and Obama, and you had a room filled with millionaires at Kodak Theater.
+I mean, I watched that debate last week on the Democratic debate, which is just to bring a point then, with Hillary and Obama.

 It was absolutely incredible.